CONTACT

 Since finishing medical school and working as a family doctor, countless clinical conversations went into crafting a biblical perspective on family planning.
 There’s so much misinformation in church circles that I wrote Birth Control for Christians to give each couple all the information they need to make an informed decision about contraception.

 In the same way, I’ve found that many believers know very little about what faith actually is in real life.
 You know, why don’t all my prayers “in Jesus’ name” get answered like the Bible says they will?
 Set against the backdrop of mine and my wife’s journey through infertility, I wrote Faith: Mountains, Mustard, and Everything In Between.
-I’ve also written piles of essays, some of which have been graciously picked up by magazines and websites around the world.
+Most recently, Woman (and Man) is written as the transcript of a fictional women's conference all about women finding their identities in Christ.
+I’ve also written various articles that have been graciously picked up by magazines and websites around the world.

 The Bible says it’s the glory of God to conceal a matter and the honor of kings to seek it out (Pr 25:2).
 The joy of discovering the truths of God’s kingdom made me fall in love with writing.
 It’s an activity I share with the Lord, as if he puts words in my heart that burn a hole in me until I get them out (Jer 20:9).
 I don’t write to make a living (I work full time as a physician) and I loathe marketing (i.e. self-promotion), so I’m grateful for any opportunity to share my heart with others.
 I hope my words can be an encouragement to someone out there.